CreaTKeW/Edge-Pusher/README.md

 ### Local Play

-To play Fruit Slayer locally on your machine, follow these steps:
+To play Zombie Runner locally on your machine, follow these steps:

 1. Download the latest game version files from [the releases section of this repository](https://github.com/CreaTKeW/ZombieRunner/releases).
 2. Extract the downloaded files to a folder on your computer.